-- (a) General.
+(a) General.
 The FAR, GSAM, Acquisition Letters, and other policies and procedures identify acquisitions and contracting actions that require SPE review or approval.
-The SPE may request review of any acquisition or contract action, in addition to those where SPE review or approval is required. - (1) An HCA may notify the SPE according to paragraph (b) of this section of acquisitions or contract actions that otherwise do not require SPE review or approval.
-A reason may be to seek assistance, advice, or guidance from the SPE about a potential or planned acquisition, a contract action, or an award. - (b) Notification.
+The SPE may request review of any acquisition or contract action, in addition to those where SPE review or approval is required.

+(1) An HCA may notify the SPE according to paragraph (b) of this section of acquisitions or contract actions that otherwise do not require SPE review or approval.
+A reason may be to seek assistance, advice, or guidance from the SPE about a potential or planned acquisition, a contract action, or an award.

+(b) Notification.
 The SPE shall be notified of acquisitions and contract actions requiring SPE review or approval as early in the acquisition life cycle as possible.
-Notification shall be sent to spe.request@gsa.gov and include the following information: - (1) Description of the need for SPE involvement (e.g., SPE approval of a consolidation determination); - (2) Description of the requirement, including key dates (e.g., anticipated solicitation date, anticipated award date); - (3) Date(s) of acquisition review(s); and - (4) Any other important information. - (c) Approval.
-Acquisitions and contract actions requiring SPE review or approval shall be sent to spe.request@gsa.gov and include the following information; - (1) Description of the requirement, action required, and due date; - (2) The document(s) requiring SPE review or approval; - (3) Evidence of Service-level concurrences: - (4) Evidence of legal concurrence: - (5) Evidence of other applicable concurrences where applicable (e.g., category manager and OSDBU); - (6) Supporting attachments, if applicable; and - (7) Any other important information. - (d) Participants.
-Acquisition reviews involving the SPE are to include key members of the acquisition team as well as the following participants: - (1) SPE or authorized designee; - (2) Head of the contracting activity or authorized designee; - (3) Office of Small and Disadvantaged Business Utilization; and - (4) Office of the Chief Sustainability Officer, Office of Federal High Performance Green Buildings, or authorized sustainability designee - (5) Other key stakeholders (e.g., GSA Office of Information Technology for GSA-funded technology acquisitions).
+Notification shall be sent to spe.request@gsa.gov and include the following information:

+(1) Description of the need for SPE involvement (e.g., SPE approval of a consolidation determination);

+(2) Description of the requirement, including key dates (e.g., anticipated solicitation date, anticipated award date);

+(3) Date(s) of acquisition review(s); and

+(4) Any other important information.

+(c) Approval.
+Acquisitions and contract actions requiring SPE review or approval shall be sent to spe.request@gsa.gov and include the following information;

+(1) Description of the requirement, action required, and due date;

+(2) The document(s) requiring SPE review or approval;

+(3) Evidence of Service-level concurrences;

+(4) Evidence of legal concurrence;

+(5) Evidence of other applicable concurrences where applicable (e.g., category manager and OSDBU);

+(6) Supporting attachments, if applicable; and

+(7) Any other important information.

+(d) Participants.
+Acquisition reviews involving the SPE are to include key members of the acquisition team as well as the following participants:

+(1) SPE or authorized designee;

+(2) Head of the contracting activity or authorized designee;

+(3) Office of Small and Disadvantaged Business Utilization; and

+(4) Other key stakeholders (e.g., Office of GSA IT for GSA-funded technology acquisitions).